 Each year, ACF makes grants to a wide range of charitable organisations and projects across Australia and internationally.
 Although they can be very different in terms of size and scope, they all have one thing in common; a focus on improving the communities in which we live.

 Below are some inspiring stories which represent the diversity and scope of ACF’s grantmaking activities.
+Click here for a list of the latest grant payments.

 The Environment Defenders Office – Victoria